vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/vtex-io-documentation-making-your-new-app-version-publicly-available/vtex-io-documentation-releasing-a-new-app-version.md

 Apps should start development with version `0.0.0`.

-The recommended use cases for each version type are:
+The recommended use cases for each version type are as follows:

 - **Patch**: intended for fixes, small changes to correct errors and bugs.
 - **Minor**: intended for changes in functionality that are not breaking changes like new features, changes in the UI, and others.